 The, founded in 2013 to address systems medicine issues, further strengthens the partnership between the Charité and MDC.
-Its funding programs, large-scale collaborative projects and joint appointments allow discoveries made in molecular biology to be more swiftly translated into patient care.

 The(DZHK) was co-founded by the MDC to translate new findings from cardiovascular research into improved therapeutic, diagnostic, and preventive procedures as quickly as possible.
 The MDC is a core partner institution of the Center.